UgCS Photogrammetry Technique

 In situations when radio link with the drone is lost, for example, if the survey area is large or there are problems with Remote Controller.
 Depending on the drone and it’s settings one of these actions can occur:

-- Drone will return to home location automatically if lost radio link to ground station,
+- Drone will return to the home location automatically if lost radio link to the ground station,

 - Drone will fly to the last waypoint of the survey area and hover as long as battery capacity will enable that, then: